omise/omise-ios/README.md

 ##### Custom card form

-You can create your own card form if you want but please keep in mind that you must not send the card information to your server.
+You can create your card form, but please remember you must not send the card information to your server.
-Opn Payments iOS SDK provides some built-in card UI components to make it easier to create your own card form:
+Opn Payments iOS SDK provides the following built-in card UI components to make it easier to create your card form:

 * `CardNumberTextField` - Provides basic number grouping as the user types.
 * `CardNameTextField` - Cardholder name field.
 * `CardExpiryDateTextField` - Provides card expiration date input and styling
-* `CardExpiryDatePicker` - `UIPickerView` implementation that has a month and year column.
+* `CardExpiryDatePicker` - `UIPickerView` implementation with a month and year column.
 * `CardCVVTextField` - CVV number field.

-Additionally, fields turn red automatically if their content fails basic validation (e.g. alphabetic characters in the number field, content with wrong length, etc.) and come in two supported styles, plain and border.
+Additionally, fields automatically turn red if their content fails basic validation (e.g., alphabetic characters in the number field, content with wrong length), and come in two supported styles: plain and border.

 #### Built-in Choose Payment Methods controller

-The `presentChoosePaymentMethod` function of `OmiseSDK` presents a pre-made form to let a customer choose how they want to make a payment.
+The `presentChoosePaymentMethod` function of `OmiseSDK` presents a pre-made form that lets customers choose how they want to make a payment.
-Please note that presented controller is designed to be used as-is and you shouldn't push your view controllers into its navigation controller stack.
+Please note that the presented controller is designed to be used as-is, and you should not push your view controllers into its navigation controller stack.
 You can configure it to display either specified payment method options or a default list based on your country.

 ##### Use Choose Payment Methods controller

-To use the controller in your application call `presentChoosePaymentMethod`.
+To use the controller in your application, call `presentChoosePaymentMethod`.

 ```swift